ehteshamkhaja/jenkins-eks-springboot-app/README.md

 Once kubectl is installed, verify using simple command - kubectl version

-If you are seeing the below error while listing nodes or pods with kubectl
+If you are seeing the below error while listing nodes or pods with kubectl , it is due to executable aws-iam-authenticator not installed.

 ======